Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **New animation:** Create a new animation.
 * **Remove:** Delete the animtion from the POI.

 * **Name**: The name is optional.
-If you have multiple animations and this one should be executed when another animation finishes, enter this name in the **Followed by** field of the preceding animation.
+If you have chains of animations and this one should be executed when another animation finishes, enter this name in the **Followed by** field of the preceding animation.
 * **Event**:
   * **onCreate** - the animation is started when the POI is loaded;
-  * **onFollow** - the animation is started when its predecessor animation ends.
-Its name must be entered in the **Followed by** field of the preceding animation.
+  * **onFollow** - This is for chains of animations - when the preceeding animation is finished, the following animation will start.
+1) Give your following animation a name in its **Name** field.
+2) Then enter the name of this following animation in the "Followed by" field of your preceeding animation.
   * **onClick** - the animation is started when the POI is clicked by the user.
 NOTE: In order for this to work, the POI's Unity GameObject needs to include a Collider component (see Unity tutorials).
   * **onFocus** - the animation is started when the viewer focuses (centers) the POI in the middle of the aRpoise app screen.
 NOTE: In order for this to work, the POI's Unity GameObject needs to include a Collider component (see Unity tutorials).
   * **inFocus** - the animation starts when the POI is centered in the ARpoise display and stops once the POI loses focus.
 NOTE: In order for this to work, the POI's Unity GameObject needs to include a Collider component (see Unity tutorials).